Epoxy moisture control system

+Epoxy flooring is a durable, attractive, and resistant solution for residential, commercial, and industrial spaces, offering a wide range of colors and finishes to enhance aesthetic appeal and functionality.

 There are two industry standards for measuring moisture vapor emissions in concrete: calcium chloride testing (ASTM F1869) and relative humidity testing (ASTM F2170).
 Epoxy moisture control systems can be used when these tests determine that the moisture vapor emissions need to be remediated in order to install the selected floor covering within the timeframe allotted by the construction schedule.

 Epoxy moisture control systems are roller-applied and are available in one-coat and two-coat varieties.
 One-coat systems allow for a faster installation time, while two-coat systems address the potential for pinholes or voids in the system, which can cause future failures.
 Epoxy moisture control systems can be applied over concrete with relative humidity levels up to 100%, and there are systems available on the market today that can be applied over concrete that is physically damp.
 In some cases, with the use of an epoxy moisture control system, floor coverings can be installed just 7 days after the slab is poured.

 When applied correctly, epoxy moisture control systems are designed to bring moisture emission rates to acceptable levels for the flooring being installed, which combats flooring failures, microbiological activity (mold and mildew) and other problems associated with excess moisture in the slab.